The Arkansas Democrat-Gazette was honored with the 2020 Mega-Innovation Award at the Mega-Conference for what has become known as the iPad strategy.

 "When people comment on how innovative our digital replica iPad program is, I think about the tale my father once told me about the rabbit who climbed the tree," said Walter E. Hussman Jr., publisher.
 "When someone said rabbits don’t climb trees, the response was: this one had to do it to survive.”

 Finalists for the Mega-Innovation Award were The Salt Lake Tribune and The Sumter Item.
-Their stories of innovation will be featured later this week.

 Faced in 2018 with his newspaper’s first unprofitable year in two decades, Hussman knew he had to do something bold if he was going to keep alive the 200-year-old legacy of Arkansas’ statewide newspaper, Managing Editor David Bailey wrote in his paper's Mega-Innovation Award nomination.

 He wrote: "This gamble to return to profitability and save a journalism institution started in early 2018 in Blytheville, a town of 15,000 in far northeastern Arkansas where the newspaper had just 200 subscribers.

 "Hussman, accompanied by a team of marketing and circulation people, spoke to groups of subscribers explaining that his company could no longer profitably deliver the newspaper to their community.
 In place of the home-delivered print newspaper, he offered free iPads on which they could read digital replicas of the paper — provided they continued to subscribe at the full monthly rate of $34.

 "When a majority of Blytheville subscribers accepted his offer, Hussman expanded the program one region of the state at a time, starting in the outer reaches and working inward toward the paper’s home base in Little Rock.